- 1. Create a Negative Keyword List

 Creating a Google Ads campaign is easy.
-The most challenging part is to optimize your PPC campaigns so that they are profitable.
+The most challenging part is optimizing it to be profitable.

-Google Ads optimization is not a straightforward process.
-It involves a lot of A/B testing and experimenting to find out what works best for your business.
+Google Ads optimization is not straightforward.
+It involves a lot of A/B testing and experimenting to determine what works best for your business.

-To help you get the best possible results in the fastest possible way, we created a checklist you can follow to optimize the most important elements of a Google Ads account and your PPC campaigns in general.
+To help you get the best possible results in the fastest possible way, we created a checklist you can follow to optimize your Google Ads campaigns.

 1. Create a Negative Keyword List

-When running Google ads (especially search ads), an important element to configure is your negative keyword list.
+When running Google ads (especially search ads or Performance Max campaigns), an important element to configure is your negative keyword list.

 What are negative keywords?
 Negative keywords are search terms or phrases you want to exclude your ads from showing.